 Health and safety laws

-As the health and safety regulator for the rail industry, we deliver advice and enforcement to help ensure the industry is safe for both passengers and workers.
+As the health and safety regulator for the rail industry, we deliver advice and enforcement to help ensure the safety of both passengers and workers.

 As well as being required to comply with the rail-specific legislation below, rail industry professionals must also comply with general health and safety legislation.
-Guidance in relation to these can be found on the Health and Safety Executive’s website.
-However, some information on ‘electromagnetic fields’ (which is not rail-specific) can be found below.
+Guidance regarding these can be found on the Health and Safety Executive’s website.
+Information on ‘electromagnetic fields’ (which is not rail-specific) can be found below.

 The rail industry must comply with the requirements of the Railway and Other Guided Transport Systems (Safety) Regulations (ROGS) .
 PDF, 418 Kb